 Missouri coaching vacancy filled

 Former California coach Cuonzo Martin, an East St. Louis, Illinois native was hired on Wednesday afternoon to be the new coach of the Missouri Tigers.
-He had turned out the chance to coach at Illinois, who fired John Groce last week.
-It will be interesting to see who will be hired to try and resurrect both of these formerly great programs.
+He had turned down the chance to coach at Illinois, who fired John Groce last week (a few days later, the position would be taken over by Brad Underwood, formerly of Oklahoma State).

 We arrive at the best time of the year–at least IMHO.

 Just you wait until the clock strikes noon in the East and 9 a.m. in the West.